Fine weather to Woodward

 The window and door frames were made of split logs and the frame for the roof was made of rough two-by-fours with a shingled roof.
 The spring supplied their water for some time until they dug a well with a horse-powered drill.

 On June 9, 1905, Mary Dorothy, Daniel’s wife, died in childbirth.
-She was 32 year old, and had they survived, her child would have been her 12th.
+She was 32 years old.
+Had they survived, her child would have been her 12th.
 Daniel buried her on the farm, on a little hill that she used to enjoy walking on.

 The area is now open prairie but the grave itself has been hemmed in with freeway fencing to keep the cattle from stepping on it.